The Fugard

 A National Heritage Site today, it is located in the historic Sacks Futeran building in Cape Town’s District Six, a former textile and soft goods supplier in the early twentieth century, frequented by generations of District Six seamstresses and tailors.
 This is owned by and forms part of the District Six Museum's Homecoming Centre and it has incorporated the renovated Congregational Church Hall in Caledon Street as its entrance.

 Construction of The Fugard theatre was underwritten by its founding producer Eric Abraham, and is named in honour of Athol Fugard, South Africa's internationally renowned playwright and director.
 The architect was Shaun Adendorff of Rennie Scurr Adendorff, and care has been taken to preserve this National Heritage Site.
-Abraham continues to underwrite the operational costs of the venue.
+Abraham continued to underwrite the operational costs of the venue till its closure in 2021.

 Management